 Contact Gaby at ProgramAssistant@OrlandoUU.org to be put on the list for future opportunities.

 Bring your questions and concerns and join with others in conversation.
-This is an open meeting, typically on the first Sunday of each month from 12:30 to 1:30 pm.
+This is an open meeting, now meeting on the last Sunday of each month from noon to 1:00 pm.
 Details are included in the Weekly Update (also referred to as the eblast) and in the Weekend Update, which is handed out on Sunday mornings with the Order of Service.

 Even-numbered years, the delegates at the UUA General Assembly choose an issue to engage in study and action for a period of three years.
 Often at the end of this process, a Statement of Conscience is adopted on the topic.
 To learn more about the congregational study process, click here.